liquidweb/woocommerce-custom-orders-table/README.md

 ### Counting the orders to be migrated

-If you'd like to see the number of orders that have yet to be moved into the order table, you can quickly retrieve this value with the `count` command:
+If you'd like to see the number of orders that have yet to be moved into the orders table, you can quickly retrieve this value with the `count` command:

 ```
 $ wp wc-order-table count